 The past few months, ODFW district staff have had multiple conversations other states' fisheries managers that have had experience or are currently trying to control smallmouth bass populations in lakes or river systems.
 The common theme in these conversations is having a multiple prong approach to removal efforts.
 Moving forward, staff from ODFW and Coquille Indian Tribe will continue to remove smallmouth bass in upper tidewater with the existing electrofishing motorboats with crew members consisting of other agency staff and volunteers.
 With funding to cover travel, lodging, and per diem we can have other additional ODFW staff and electrofishing boats assist with smallmouth bass removal efforts on the Coquille.
 ODFW district staff will continue bass removal efforts in the South Fork Coquille River if funding is made available to purchase an electrofishing raft.
-ODFW district staff will continue to assist with the Port of Coquille River Bass Derby during the summer of 2023.
-With funding for new radio tags, ODFW district staff will be able to reliably track the movements of smallmouth bass between their wintering areas and summer areas.
+ODFW district staff will continue to assist with the South Fork Coquille River if funding is made available to reliably track the movements of smallmouth bass between their wintering areas and summer areas.
 Radio tagging data may provide information into times and locations to target smallmouth bass removal efforts more efficiently.